What’s this all about?

 With the naming of the event, we wanted to provide a broad remit, so that the full scope of practice could potentially be covered.

-The event is not aimed at beginners, but rather for people who have worked in the field, and want to extend their knowledge, and share their experiences with other practitioners in a collaborative and interactive environment.
+The event is aimed at people of all levels who want to level up their skills by learning from peers, and for those who want to share their experiences with others in an inclusive, collaborative, and interactive environment.

 This may include but is not limited to: Developers, Product Managers, Business Analysts, Product Owners, Designers, UX Designers, Iteration Managers, Testers, Scrum Masters, CTOs, Project Managers, Trainers and Coaches.
 Technical and non-technical practitioners are welcome.

-We will start announcing the sessions for soon (we think).
+We will start announcing the sessions for the day in early July.
 We want to encourage activities and workshops, as well as talks, about real world experiences (both positive and problematic).

 We will build the schedule iteratively, adding sessions if great new ideas come in or if there is a gap that needs to be filled.
 Session leaders are also free to alter their session in the lead up to the event, if they need to.